EmanuelAdler/stop-start-simulation/README.md

 # Stop/Start (SS) Simulation
-This project consists of a application that simulates the behaviour of an automotive stop/start system.
+This project consists of an application that simulates the behaviour of an automotive stop/start system.

 ## Requirements
 - Ubuntu or another Linux system compatible with SocketCAN